 It focused on showing customers that their product is true value for money, guaranteeing 800 sprays per can, targeting other brands, saying they are all gas.

-This traditional marketing strategy worked well for it as, within 2 years, it became the market leader.
+This traditional marketing strategy worked well for them as, within 2 years, they became the market leader.

 Then came “Fogg chal raha he”, one of the most viral ads in India’s history.